-Vitamin D is the back in the spotlight as we enter autumn and are faced with the dual threats of flu season and a significant rise in cases of COVID-19.
+Vitamin D is the back in the spotlight as we are faced with the dual threats of flu season and a significant rise in cases of COVID-19.

 Refreshingly though, the buzz around vitamin D is not without foundation.
 Experts agree it’s the one vitamin everyone in the UK should be taking.